piyuo/libsrv/README.md

-# libsrv
+# go-libsrv

-Library for all server project
+Library for all GO server project

 ## Requirement